-At Woods we have a fantastic team of Faith Champions (worship leaders) that help with planning and leading collective worship.
+At Woods we are developing the role of Faith Champions - these pupils will help with planning and leading collective worship.
+They will play a vital role in our school, helping us create a peaceful and inclusive environment where we can all come together to share our beliefs and values.
 These pupils apply for this role and are appointed to carry out important tasks and roles within the spiritual life of the school.
 They bring us together in prayer; they help to plan collective worship assemblies; and support adults and other children in their class collective worship.